DoodlingTurtle/RGSDL/README.md

 #include "./engine/Scene.h"

 #include "./MainScene.h"
-// You need to provide your own
+// You need to provide your own scene
 // have a look at the example project to get an idea what a Scene looks like.

-class MainScene  {}

 int main(int argc, char** argv)

   MainScene ms = MainScene();
   Engine game;

   // 256 x 192 at 96dpi = NintendoDSi XL Screensize
-  // The engine will scale the window so that is will take roughly 4 to 5 inches on your current screen return game.start( argc, argv, 256, 192, 96.0f, "Example-Project", &ms);
+  // The engine will scale the window so that it will take roughly 4 to 5 inches on your current screen return game.start( argc, argv, 256, 192, 96.0f, "Example-Project", &ms);

 }